pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 **Exercise 3:**
 Although, the resolution of the y-axis makes it difficult to read each OTU, it is still a valuable preliminary visualization.
 What types of information can you gain from this heat map?
 Are there any trends present at this stage with respect to the various samples?

->Exercise 3 KEY
-1 pt types of info
-1 pt trends
-It is clear that there are differences between the samples but at this stage it is unclear whether cultivar or treatment are determining those differences.

 Now we'd like to visualize our data with a little higher resolution and summarize the communities by their taxonomic composition.